 Following the shock death of Freddie Mercury, Queen’s Bohemian Rhapsody (this time coupled in a double a-side with These Are The Days Of Our Lives) also becomes the first single to top the Official Singles Chart on two totally separate occasions and in four different years (November / December 1975 & January 1976, and December 1991 & January 1992).

-1992 - in March, BBC Radio 1 extends its chart show to a 4pm to 7pm programme, a slot it is to maintain to the present day.
+1992 - in March, BBC Radio 1 extends its chart show to a 4pm to 7pm programme.

 As the market shifts further away from vinyl, Neil Diamond’s double CD/cassette set The Greatest hits 1966-1992 becomes the first non-vinyl Number 1 album.
 CD is now the premier album format, with sales overtaking those of cassette.

 In December, Whitney Houston’s I Will Always Love You becomes the biggest-selling CD single in UK history – in so doing holding on at Number 1 for 10 weeks and becoming 1992’s Christmas Number 1.